 Alex Cobham, Research Fellow

-Alex Cobham is a research fellow at the Center for Global Development in Europe.
+Alex Cobham is a research fellow at CGD Europe.
 His research focuses on illicit financial flows, effective taxation for development, and inequality.
-He joined CGD in Europe in March 2013 from Save the Children UK, where he was head of research.
-He was previously at Christian Aid, and before that he was a researcher at Queen Elizabeth House (the Department of International Development at Oxford University), and a junior economics fellow at St Anne’s College, Oxford University.
+He joined CGD Europe in March 2013 from Save the Children UK, where he was Head of Research.
+He was previously at Christian Aid, and before that he was a Researcher at Queen Elizabeth House (the Department of International Development at Oxford University), and a Junior Economics Fellow at St Anne’s College, Oxford University.
+Cobham is the author or co-author of a range of academic papers, policy reports, and book chapters, including some of the first estimates of the costs of illicit financial flows for developing countries.
+He is a member of the advisory group to the global consultation on inequalities within the post-2015 development framework.
+Recent work includes a proposal, with Andy Sumner, for a new policy measure of inequality, the 'Palma'.
+He is on Twitter as @alexcobham.

 Jenny Kendra, Special Assistant

-Jenny Kendra is the Special Assistant to Owen Barder, Senior Fellow and Director for Europe.
-She is a graduate from Edinburgh University with an MA (Hons) in English Language and Spanish for which her thesis covered non-native language attitudes to different varieties of English.
-Jenny spent ten months collecting data in Buenos Aires, Argentina, teaching English to school children and as a translator before becoming a skills and research assistant at Newcastle University medical school.
+Jenny Kendra is the Special Assistant to the Director for Europe.
+She is a graduate from Edinburgh University with an MA (Hons) in English Language and Spanish.
+Jenny spent ten months collecting data in Argentina, teaching English and as a translator before becoming a skills and research assistant at Newcastle University medical school.
 She went on to work for the UK Foreign and Commonwealth Office in the Protocol directorate as a Ceremonial Officer, overseeing and managing several events of national significance.
-Jenny supports the work of the Europe office and helps to manage events in the UK.
+Jenny helps to manage events in the UK.

 Alice Lépissier, Research Assistant

-Alice Lépissier coordinates the Europe Beyond Aid initiative and supports Alex Cobham on the Illicit Financial Flows initiative.
-She also supports the research of senior fellow Owen Barder and works on a climate change mitigation policy proposal.
-She previously served as a consultant on climate-change adaptation and interned at the African Secretariat of the International Council for Local Environmental Initiatives (ICLEI) in Cape Town.
+Alice Lépissier works with Alex Cobham on the development impact of illicit financial flows and on effective taxation for development.
+She also works on a climate change mitigation policy proposal with Owen Barder.
+Prior to joining CGD Europe, she served as a consultant on climate-change adaptation and interned at the African Secretariat of the International Council for Local Environmental Initiatives (ICLEI) in Cape Town.
 Originally from France, Lépissier holds a BA in European politics from University College London where she spent a year abroad at the Universidad Complutense de Madrid.
-She also holds an MSc in economics and public policy from Sciences Po and École Polytechnique, and an MSc in economic history from the London School of Economics.
+She also holds a MSc in economics and public policy from Sciences Po and École Polytechnique, and a MSc in economic history from the London School of Economics.

 Rita Perakis, Program Associate

-Rita Perakis is a programme associate working on results-based aid initiatives including Development Impact Bonds and Cash on Delivery Aid.
+Rita Perakis is a programme associate working on results-based aid initiatives, including Development Impact Bonds and Cash on Delivery Aid.
 She is a co-author of the Quality of Official Development Assistance (QuODA) Assessment.
 Before joining CGD, Perakis earned a masters in public administration at Columbia University’s School of International and Public Affairs, where she served as a consultant on an agribusiness development project for the Millennium Challenge Corporation and intern working on youth unemployment issues for the Education for Employment Foundation-Morocco.
 She previously held positions at Seedco, the Council on Foreign Relations, and the Carter Center.
 Perakis holds a BA in international studies from Emory University.
+She is on Twitter as @ritaperakis

 12th floor, Portland House